IlyasKadi/2048-Game/README.md

 So first things first :

 ## Movements
-We made an easy movement logic I that is divided into three phases :
+We made an easy movement logic that is divided into three phases (for each movement in a certain direction):

 Remove Extra Spaces
 <br>